garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

 "She is your kid (referring to Gwen) and you need to put your foot down with her Grandmothers if you see fit".
 I sort of laughed this off at the time, but it does continue to ring in my head a bit.
-I think by the nature of the relationship between grandparents, parents, and children, there is likely to always be at least a bit of a tension in how grandparents and parents seek to influence children.
+Though always in the interest of love, there is likely to always be at least a bit of a tension in how grandparents and parents seek to influence children.